I’ve never met anyone who was hit by a semi-truck and lived to tell about it.

 In that moment, would you care where you were?
-Would you care if it was a fancy restaurant, your child’s school, your job, in the middle of the street or at home?
+Would you care if it was a fancy restaurant, your child’s school, your job, in the middle of the street, or at home?
 Would you care who was with you or who saw you?

 The obvious answer is, no.

 If someone lit you on fire you would scream from the top of your lungs, drop to the ground and start rolling, hoping to put the fire out.
-No one would stand there, on fire, and respond according to our surroundings.
-No one would turn to another near us and say, “Excuse me, it’s incredibly hot and I am extremely uncomfortable.
+No one would stand there, on fire, and respond according to their surroundings.
+No one would turn to another near them and say, “Excuse me, it’s incredibly hot and I am extremely uncomfortable.
 Would you mind lending a hand?”